 "Creative writing was essential for me, lyrically.
 Specifically, it taught me what alternate possibilities exist in expressing the same basic human emotions that have been put into song for centuries, within the confines of language.
 The written word, combined with my study of music, afforded me a better understanding of verbal rhythms through poetic stanzas, and how important syllable patterns can affect the flow."

 As much as he loves a good band, Patrick is most impressed by singer-songwriters.
 Some favorites include Jeff Lynne, Sting, Matt Johnson, Mose Allison, Frank Black, Lou Reed, etc. When asked who his favorite bassist is, he answers John Entwistle with little to no hesitation.
 Why Entwistle?

 “Because of his versatility.
 The respect I have for his talent is unmatched.
 I’ve tried to emulate his style to some degree in terms of his ability to weave standard bass lines between his lead-like fills with flawless precision that feels seamless.
 I’m no Entwistle, and will never profess to be, but my study of him has made me a far better player.
-He’s been a phenomenal influence on my personal playing style.”
+He’s been a phenomenal influence.”

 ADAM HAINS – keyboards, guitars, vocals

 Adam has been a staple in the New Orleans music scene for a number of years.

 As a producer and performer, Adam has been a member of several bands in the past, and is the current band leader for the house band at Bourbon Street's Famous Door.
 He has produced numerous albums, two of which he and Patrick produced together, “Last River Drive-In” and “Monsters In The Clouds.”

 KYLE MELANCON – drums, vocals